-Ken and I spent about three hours in this small park, although next time I’d love to camp for one or two nights so that we’d have more time to explore this beautiful area, best known for its ruins.
+Ken and I spent about three hours in this small park, although next time I’d love to camp at Hovenweep for one or two nights so that we’d have more time to explore this beautiful area, best known for its ruins.
 Once home to more than 2,500 people, Hovenweep includes six prehistoric villages built between 1200 and 1300 CE.

-The enchanting two-mile trail through Hovenweep’s Little Ruin Canyon is to be savored.
-Filled with square, round and even a spiral towers—along with an assortment of other buildings, storerooms and a “castle” complex — this narrow canyon must have been a 13th-century southwestern Manhattan.
+Filled with square, round and even a spiral towers—including an assortment of other buildings, storerooms and a “castle” complex — this narrow canyon must have been the grand, 13th-century Manhattan of the Southwest.

 Like most of the Ancestral Puebloans’ impressive architecture, Hovenweep’s dwellings were abandoned just one or two generations after they were built.
 Drought and deforestation probably factored into the people’s departure, and they moved south where resources were more plentiful.

-The hike through Little Ruin canyon is self-guided, but there’s a descriptive brochure that identifies all the prehistoric buildings.
-(Temperatures during October’s Indian Summer were about 80 at noon.)
-At the end of the hike, we stopped and rested on a bench, soaking up the warmth like the collared lizards of the area.
-Overlooking the canyon under brilliant blue skies—with the late afternoon sun golden on the stone and twisted pines—was magical.
+The wonderful hike through Little Ruin canyon is self-guided, but there’s a descriptive brochure that identifies all the prehistoric buildings.
+At the end of the hike, we stopped and rested on a bench, and like the area’s collared lizards, we rested, soaking up the sunshine.
+Overlooking the canyon under brilliant blue skies—with the golden sun on the stone and twisted pines—was magical.